glasnt/devrel-demos/app-dev/jamstack-frameworks-cloudrun/sphinx/README.md

-For python applications, you have specify what you want the web process to run using a `Procfile`.
+For python applications, you can specify what you want the web process to run using a `Procfile`.

 * Create a new file called `Procfile` with the following contents:

     ```
-    web: pip install sphinx-autobuild
-sphinx-autobuild . _build
+    web: sphinx-autobuild . _build
     ```